Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 How can 3D scanning improve safety in renovation projects?

 Laser scanning has a surprisingly strong effect on safety planning in renovation projects through its comprehensive documentation of existing conditions before anyone must work in a potentially hazardous environment.
-This is a particularly important point in industrial settings, where accurate documentation of equipment clearances, confined spaces, and overhead hazards can help with detailed safety planning and risk mitigation strategies due to the availability of an overwhelming amount of accurate data.
+This is a particularly important point in industrial settings, where accurate documentation of equipment clearances, confined spaces, and overhead hazards can help with detailed safety planning and risk mitigation strategies thanks to the availability of an overwhelming amount of accurate data.

 Remote capture capabilities are particularly valuable when documenting contaminated environments or deteriorated structures.
 Modern-day long-range scanning equipment can document unstable areas from afar, while robotic or otherwise mobile platforms can navigate hazardous environments without putting human lives at risk.
 The resulting information helps with the thorough assessment of conditions and planning without unnecessary danger to any members of the project team.